A survey, review, and future trends of skin lesion segmentation and classification: Training and Evaluation

-Fig.~\ref{fig:BS_Comparison} indicates that the most commonly employed ($78.0\,\%$) batch sizes lie between 8 to 32, where the batch sizes of 8, 16, 20, and 32 are applied in the $18.0\,\%$, $20.0\,\%$, $14.0\,\%$, and $12.0\,\%$ articles, respectively.
-It is also observed that the higher batch sizes like 100, 96, and 64 are used in merely $4.0\,\%$ of the articles, as they are associated with high computational resources.
-On the other hand, fewer batch sizes are very time-consuming for the converging during training of the models.
-Therefore, the batch sizes of 1, 2, 4, and 6 are applied in $12.0\,\%$ of the articles.
-Fig.~\ref{fig:BS_Comparison} and those discussions help future researchers to determine the proper batch size for the SLA or other similar task(s) from the past utilization regularities.
+\MKH{Fig.~\ref{fig:BS_Comparison} indicates that the most commonly employed ($78.7\,\%$) batch sizes lie between 8 and 32, where the topmost batch sizes of 8, 16, and 32 are applied to the $23.0\,\%$, $22.1\,\%$, and $13.1\,\%$ of the total articles, respectively.
+Those three topmost batch sizes follow the power of two ($2^n$) patterns, which is usually maintained for batch size selection.
+It is also observed that the larger batch sizes, like 64 and above, are used in merely $6.6\,\%$ of the articles, likely because they are associated with high computational resources.
+On the other hand, smaller batch sizes take a longer time to reach convergence during the training of the models.
+This likely explains why small batch sizes of 6 and below were applied to only $12.3\,\%$ of SLA articles.}